 C.J.
 Mahaney and Dave Ramsey oft reply to the social grace, “How are you?” with “Better than I deserve.”
 I like that.
 I thought about copying it, but I think it would come off as insincere because I would probably say it hypocritically most of the time.
 Some may be down on others saying such statements saying they are down on themselves.
-My response is twofold.
-1. Don’t we have plenty to be down about (i.e. sin)?
+My response is twofold: 1.
+Don’t we have plenty to be down about (i.e. sin)?
 2. They are not seeking to be down on themselves are much are they are seeking to be up on Christ.

 It was a few weeks ago on a Saturday night.
 Bethany was cooking supper and I was upstairs trying to balance the checking account.
 Thirteen cents off!
-Isn’t amazing how such a miniscule figure can cause such disproportional stress?
+Isn’t amazing how such a minuscule figure can cause such disproportional stress?
 Any other time I would think thirteen cents insignificant.
-If something is thirteen cents off, big deal.
+If something is on sale for thirteen cents off, big deal.
 If something cost thirteen cents, no problem.
 Lose three pennies and a dime, oh well.
 But thirteen cents when balancing the books is a major stressor.
 Then Bethany’s phone rang.
 A grenade was about to go off in my soul sending my emotions in a thousand different directions.

 We don’t deserve these two boys, they are a blessing.
 The Christian faith is not about desert, it is about grace.
 Again, I don’t deserve these two boys.
 I don’t deserve stress over thirteen cents or a backed up sewer either.
 I deserve worse.
 I deserve hell.
 I deserve wrath.
 I deserve judgment.

-The reason I thankfully don’t get what I deserve is because God gave me something infinitely more valuable that these two sons.
+The reason I thankfully don’t get what I deserve is because God gave me something infinitely more valuable than these two sons.
 He gave me His Son.
 The Son who took my just deserts so that I might be justified.

 So when we say “we don’t deserve this,” it’s not simply because we are down on self, but because we are rejoicing in the bountiful mercy of God to us in Jesus Christ.
-It’s not because we are negative, or pessimistic, labels I have issues with anyway, but because we are full of joy and overwhelmed by grace.
+It’s not because we are negative, or pessimistic, labels I have issues with, but because we are full of joy and overwhelmed by grace.
 There is greater joy contemplating my Lord’s merits than in deluding myself into thinking I have any of my own.

 So pray for these two sinners raising two younger sinners.
 Pray that the grace of God would be mighty upon us, not because we deserve it, but for His glory.